nearform/mercurius-apollo-tracing/README.md

 ## Performance

-This plugin hooks into your schema wrapping each function, so performance will be negatively affected.
+Plugin hooks into each resolver in your schema, so performance will be negatively affected.

 ## Persisted queries

 Yes this plugin works fine with them.

-## alternative approach

-One alternative way worth considering would be to write a generic adapter to allow any arbitrary apollo-server plugin to be used inside fastify.
-This should be doable and it could be less effort to maintain onwards than having a separate fastify apollo metrics plugin.